University of Kisubi: Location

-The campus of the university is in Kisubi on the Kampala–Entebbe Road, about 18 km north-east of Entebbe International Airport.
+The campus of the university is in Kisubi on the Kampala–Entebbe Road, about 18 km North-East of Entebbe International Airport.
 This is about 35 km south of Kampala, the country's capital and largest city.
 The coordinates of UniK's campus are 0°07'14.0"N, 32°31'54.0"E (Latitude:0.120567; Longitude:32.531677).

 History

 University of Kisubi was established in 2004 by the Brothers of Christian Instruction, as a center of Uganda Martyrs University.
 In 2009 UniK was made a constituent college of the university.
-In 2015, it received provisional accreditation to become a separate, independent University.
+In 2015, it received provisional accreditation to become an independent University.
 The university held its third graduation ceremony in October 2018.

 Faculties

 The university had three faculties as of April 2016: